Aristotle-Metadata-Enterprises/django-garnett/README.md

 # django-garnett

-Django Garnett is a field level translation library that allows you to store strings in multiple languages for fields in Django - with minimal changes to your models and without having to rewrite your code (mosty).
+Django Garnett is a field level translation library that allows you to store strings in multiple languages for fields in Django - with minimal changes to your models and without having to rewrite your code (mostly).

 In summary it allows you to do this: